I promise you'll fall in love with these sweet vegan marshmallows! They are soft, fluffy, and satisfying, and only require 8 ingredients.

 - Preheat the oven to 150°F or 65°C. Once the oven reaches that temperature, turn it off, transfer your vegan marshmallow cubes to a lined baking sheet, and let them dry in the warm oven for an hour.
 If you don’t want to use the oven, you could also let the vegan marshmallows onto a lined baking sheet at room temperature for 12-24 hours.

-- Keep the leftovers in an airtight container at room temperature for up to 1 week.
+- Enjoy immediately or keep the leftovers in an airtight container at room temperature for up to 1 week.

 Notes